What Electric Car Battery Cost Per kWh?

 Battery costs also vary based on the region:

-China: China has the cheapest battery cost of any country, paying approximately $100 to $115 per kWh thanks to inexpensive labor and government aid.
+China has the cheapest battery costs of any country, paying approximately $100 to $115 per kWh, thanks to inexpensive labor and government support.

-U.S. and Europe: These regions have a slightly higher battery cost, around $130 to $160 per kWh, mainly due to their newer supply chains and regulations.
+The U.S. and Europe: These regions have slightly higher battery costs, ranging from $130 to $160 per kWh, mainly due to their newer supply chains and regulations.

 How Does Battery Cost Affect You?